Costa Rica vs. Mexico: Which Country Should I Visit on Vacation?

 Costa Rica

 The majority of tourist attractions in Costa Rica center around the country’s stunning natural beauty — from the natural hot springs and active volcanoes to the sandy beaches and lush jungles.
-In fact, nearly 30% of Costa Rica’s land is protected in national parks, making this country the perfect place to visit for nature lovers and outdoor adventurers.
+In fact, nearly 30% of Costa Rica’s land is protected in national parks, making this country the perfect place to visit for nature enthusiasts and outdoor adventurers.

 A woman in a blue helmet ziplining through a lush green rainforest in Costa Rica.